implico/frs-bundle-default/README.md

 Your images, that will be optimized and saved in the dist directory . `img/sprites` is the default directory for sprites (see more in the [Sprites](#styles-sprites) section).

+### Sprites: `/sprites`
+Image sprites, see more in the [Sprites](#styles-sprites) section.

 ### Javascript: `/js`
 All your JavaScript files (including those installed with Bower) are by default concatenated into one file: `app.js`.
 Thanks to this, you don't have to change markup when adding/removing any files or packages.

+By default, [jQuery](https://jquery.com/)@2 is installed.

 `/vendor/js` contains third-party scripts, that you can't or don't want to install via Bower - they are watched and handled separately and prepended to the `app.js` file.

 If you want to skip any of the Bower packages, use the `overrides` option in the `bower.json` file or edit the configuration `config.js.common.mainBowerFiles.overrides` value.
 See [main-bower-files] docs.

 ### Styles: `/styles`
 A simple directory structure is taken from [SASS-starter (see the docs)][sass-starter].

-By default, [meyer-reset] is included.
-Additionally, [SASS-core][sass-core] mixins and functions are available.
+By default, the following libraries are included:
+- [meyer-reset] - provides CSS reset
+- [Breakpoint](http://breakpoint-sass.com/) for convenient media queries handling
+- [SASS-core][sass-core] - mixins and functions such as: automatic rem/vw/percentage unit converters for dimensions and fonts, responsive sprites, grids

-If you don't need any them:
+If you don't need any of them:
 * remove the dependency from the `bower.json` file
 * remove import from `styles/style.scss`